 --More than $100,000: 6.00%

 These gross salary deductions occur from your CUNY paychecks by automatic payroll deductions.
 You’ll earn 5% interest on these monies while they grow in your qualified pension plan (QPP).
+Important: If you do not see your employee pension contributions being deducted from your paychecks, please contact TRS immediately.

 Tier VI: How TRS calculates your service

 A year of credited service is equated as 360 paid adjunct hours.
 A three-hour course over a fifteen-week semester is 45 hours; a six-hour course with one weekly paid office hour over a fifteen-week semester is 105 hours.
+Starting with the spring 2020 semester, the paid office hour (1 per week for each 3-5-hour course, 2 for 6-8 hours, 3 for 9+ hours) will also be credited, so a 3-hour courses is 60 hours per semester.

 Tier VI: TRS Vesting